Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/DEVLOG-EstellaYee.md

 ### 2025-05-28
 - Tried to fix the issue where pacman doesn't right the up and left direction all the way (probably spent hours trying to figure this out but couldn't...)
 - Added in the rotating image feature.

+### 2025-05-29
+- Made enirely new character and pacman classes because things were getting way too complicated